-The offences and fines that apply under the Heritage Act 1995 are outlined in the Heritage (Historic Shipwrecks) Regulations 2007
+The offences and fines that apply under the Heritage Act 1995 are outlined in the Heritage Underwater Cultural Heritage Regulations 2017

-All shipwrecks and shipwreck relics in Victorian waters that are at least 75 years old are protected by these two laws.
+All shipwrecks and shipwreck artifacts in Victorian waters that are at least 75 years old are protected by these two laws.
 Some shipwrecks less than 75 years old can also be protected.

 Both laws are administered by the Maritime Heritage Unit, Heritage Victoria.

-Heritage Victoria administers the historic shipwreck and relic provisions of the Heritage Act.
+Heritage Victoria administers the historic shipwreck and artefact provisions of the Heritage Act.
 We also manage underwater aircraft crash sites.
-The Act applies to all shipwrecks and relics in Victorian State waters, including bays, harbours and rivers such as Port Phillip Bay, Gippsland Lakes and the Goulburn River.
+The Act applies to all shipwrecks and artefacts in Victorian State waters, including bays, harbours and rivers such as Port Phillip Bay, Gippsland Lakes and the Goulburn River.